unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

 This imports [`unist-util-visit`][github-unist-util-visit] and then defines some hues.
-We’re trying to recreate that
-[visual by `@gregoryciotti`][gregoryciotti-tweet].
-From that image,
-I deducted these hues.
-But you could use any hues you like!
+You could use any hues you like!

 Then,
 for each sentence,